NevinSelby/Fetch_ML_Apprentice_Task/README.md

 - After the first epoch, the last few layers are selectively unfrozen
 - A lower learning rate is used for fine-tuning to prevent catastrophic forgetting

-This approach strikes a balance between adaptation and preservation of pre-trained knowledge, which is crucial for the McDonald's reviews domain where specific food, service, and restaurant terminology might not be well-represented in BERT's original training data.
+This approach strikes a balance between adaptation and preservation of pre-trained knowledge, which is crucial for the Starbucks reviews domain where specific coffee, food, and café terminology might not be well-represented in BERT's original training data.

 ### Task 4: Training Loop Implementation